Fdawgs/yh-sider-obfuscation-service/README.md

 A video demonstrating the contextual link in action can be found [here](./docs/videos/).

-Single sign-on for a user using access tokens from a Keycloak server instance can be enabled using environment variables found in `.env.template`.
+Single sign-on for a user using access tokens from a Keycloak server instance, and query string API key auth, can be enabled using environment variables found in `.env.template`.

 ## Prerequisites